 Aetiology of Abdominal Pain

 Acute abdominal pain is normally thought of as pain of less than one weeks duration.
-To aid initial diagnosis, investigation and management, abdominal pain can be categorised into one of the five areas displayed (Fig 1) [1,4].
+To aid initial diagnosis, investigation and management, causes of abdominal pain can be categorised into one of the five areas displayed (Fig 1) [1,4].